KeyboardKit/KeyboardKit/Sources/KeyboardKit/KeyboardKit.docc/Articles/Dictation-Article.md

 If everything is correctly configured, the keyboard should open the app to start dictation.
 When the user returns to the keyboard, it will automatically send the dictated text to the text field.

-You can override ``KeyboardInputViewController/viewWillHandleDictationResult()`` to customize how the keyboard handles the dictated text.
+You can override the controller ``KeyboardInputViewController/viewWillHandleDictationResult()`` to customize how the keyboard handles the dictated text.

 > Important: In a DocumentGroup-based app, the .keyboardDictation modifier only works when a document is open.
 Instead, check if isDictationStartedByKeyboard.
 If it's true, present a sheet or modal and add .keyboardDictationOnAppear to its root view.